 Here are the contest rules.

-The Twenty-Third Annual UO Eugene Luks Programming Competition will be held in March or April 2019.
+The Twenty-Third Annual UO Eugene Luks Programming Competition will be held on March 2, 2019.

 The Twenty-Second Annual UO Eugene Luks Programming Competition was held on March 10, 2018.